 Check Out My Rack - ”Node Zero” is the area in the house where all the cables come together.
 Below is a selection of N0s belonging to our readers.
 You can see photos and read descriptions of a variety of projects, from a few simple components in a cupboard under the stairs, to huge multi rack installations.
 Hopefully this page will show you what can be done and inspire you to do your own.
+(If you’d like to add your Node Zero to our gallery get in touch).

 David Balharrie – My Node0 is in two parts of the house.
 The main part is a sealed rack cabinet in my garage which houses my servers.
 The second part (Node1) is located in the house and is the central point for patching of cat5.
 There are further details and more pictures on my web site.